Skip to Content

 • Vehicular accidents

-In addition to maritime workplace accidents, California residents and visitors to the state can also suffer serious injuries while participating in recreational activities on or near the water.
 While boating, yachting, jet skiing, and other activities are a great way to get out and enjoy the water, every year, thousands of people in California and across the nation are injured in accidents involving recreational vessels.
 Unfortunately, many of these accidents involve catastrophic injuries and fatalities.

-Vacationers who embark on cruise ships departing from California ports can also face many hazards and dangers both on and off the ship.
-Slip and falls, rapes and assaults, and ship shore excursion accidents are just a few of the types of cruise ship incidents that can result in serious injuries.
 While the cruise lines are likely to assert multiple defenses when a passenger is hurt, you deserve to be fairly compensated for your losses and damages.
-The California maritime injury lawyers at our firm are well aware of the various tactics that these companies will use to avoid paying claims and we will do everything in our power to help you get an optimal outcome in your case.
+The maritime injury lawyers at our firm are well aware of the various tactics that these companies will use to avoid paying claims, and we will do everything in our power to help you get an optimal outcome in your case.

-Holding Big Companies Responsible for Maritime Accidents
+We Get Big Companies Held Responsible for Maritime Accidents

 Being hurt in a serious accident is bad enough, let alone finding out that the accident did not have to happen.
 While some maritime and water-related injuries are unavoidable, many of these accidents are caused by negligence and could have easily been prevented.
 The sad truth is that far too many victims are left to suffer with permanent, life-changing injuries because of someone else’s carelessness and recklessness.
 When companies decide to put profits ahead of people and accidents occur, they need to be held fully accountable for the consequences.